ciechanowiec/intellij_spa/README.md

 1. One `main` method.
 2. Four methods to be changed during the task (the _"Additional Methods"_).

+### Deactivate SonarLint
+Prior to completing the task disable SonarLint plugin if installed:
+1. _Tools Bar ➔ File ➔ Settings ➔ Tools ➔ SonarLint ➔ Uncheck 'Automatically trigger analysis'_.
+2. Restart IntelliJ IDEA.

 ### Task description
-1. Before completing the task run `main` method and study `IntelliJ.java` mechanism.
+1. Prior to completing the task run `main` method and study `IntelliJ.java` mechanism.
 You will see that the code works, but it has some non-critical mistakes.
 Your task is to correct them.
 2. Every Additional Method:
    - has a mistake that can be caught by the Inspector,
    - has some clues how it can be corrected.